sudhipv/stochasticPoisson/README.md

 # Instructions to run stochastic Poisson in cluster

-1. Use the given batch script : runff_niagara.
+1. Use the given batch script : runff_beluga_withparam.sh given inside folder ./cluster/.
 Note this requires FreeFEM to be installed in the cluster.

 # Please refer to the article and the repository if you use this code